lukeabela38/A-Yacht-For-Hampton/README.md

   - Added ocean wave animations
   - Included feature cards with hover effects
   - Added easter egg interactions (click the egg head!)

-## Installation & Usage

-Simply open `index.html` in your web browser.
-No build process required - it's as simple as cracking an egg! 🥚

-For the best experience:
-- Use a modern browser (Chrome, Firefox, Safari, Edge)
-- Enable JavaScript (required for all the *eggcellent* animations)
-- Have your sound on for the full thunderstorm experience

-## Technical Details

-- Pure HTML, CSS, and JavaScript (no frameworks - we keep it simple, like a hard-boiled egg!)
-- CSS animations for smooth performance
-- Web Audio API for thunder sound effects
-- Responsive CSS Grid and Flexbox layouts
-- Fixed positioning for persistent UI elements

 ## Contributing